Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 ## Citation

-This library was developed to showcase to the broader scientific community our paper, thus if you find this work noteworthy in your own scientific travels please cite us through
+This library was developed to showcase our work to the scientific community.
+If you find this work useful in your own research, please cite our paper.